vessels-tech/papers/4pbot/draft_business_plan.md

 ## Where does it belong?

 - background
+	- What is 4ps
+    	- Pantawid Pamilya Philipino Program
+        - CCT Program etc.

+    - Existing Grievance program (GRS)
+    	- core part of program design [^2]

 	- why do we need 4pbot?

     - Program evaluation can't happen when beneficaries are afraid to speak their mind

+    - What is the current program evaluation process?
+    	- external spot checks twice a year [1]

 - marketplace
 	- who are we selling to?